Adumbrati0n/Adumbratiion-Site/README.md

 ## $wget -O contact.zip https://mirrors.adumbration.com/contact.zip

-For any questions send an email to Adumbration[at]tuta[dot]io or message me on Element: @adumbration.matrix.org
+For any questions send an email to Adumbration[at]tuta[dot]io or message me on Matrix: @adumbration.matrix.org
 * * *

 ## Donation